Hi there! 👋🏼

 Graduating with a finance degree, I took a slight deviation from this path to join a wealth management firm in Denver.
 As you could have guessed, I only stuck around for a year.
 While at the firm, I worked with the portfolio management team building statistical models, but deep down continued to feel the draw of the software industry, and specifically building new software products.
 And so I began to teach myself how to code.
 During the day I wrote models in R, and at night I would come home and teach myself Ruby on Rails.
 After only a few months of this experiment, my fate was sealed, and I knew my future wasn’t in R, but in Ruby on Rails and web application development.

 In 2014 I was lucky enough to be accepted to the Turing School of Software and Design in Denver, and after seven intense months, I became a newly minted software engineer.
-The next several years I built software for labor marketplaces, legal tech, and even business intelligence tools for a pressure washing company.
+The next several years I built tools for finance teams, tech for labor marketplaces, software for legal firms, and even business intelligence tools for a pressure washing company.
 These experiences not only allowed me to cut my teeth very quickly in the world of web app development, but also solidified my view that software is in fact devouring the world.
 Or, as I like to reframe this mantra: “every company is becoming a product company”.

 Whether it’s your local taco truck or a Fortune 500, every company is selling a product or experience.
 And more often than not, software comprises a large part of how these products and experiences are created or delivered.
 This software makes it easier for companies and teams to iterate faster in response to customer needs and requests.
 And all those iterations lead to... you guessed it: product changes.